PyyWill/NeuRO/README.md

 2. Download data and checkpoints

 Thanks to the excellent work [MultiON](https://shivanshpatel35.github.io/multi-ON/), we adopted the instruction sets from their work.
-You will need to run `download_multion_data.sh` from their root directory.
+You will need to run `download_multion_data.sh` from our root directory.